snoopy3476/Wordpress-backup-script/README.md

 # Wordpress Backup
 A shell script which creates a full backup of a Wordpress site
+## Prerequisites (pkgs)
+  - mysqldump
+  - pigz
+  - (And maybe other packages which are expected to be included in most of linux distributions)
 ## Prepare
   - Create a new mysql user account which has admin privilege to backup wordpress data, if does not exist
   - If you want to enter mysql admin ID/PW automatically on each script run,